--8- Description of of Risk Cause: Need to involve live ed experien ice in service de elivery and de esign as per Inte gration Principles Event: IJB fa ils to maximis se the oppo rtunities created d for engagin ng with our comn nunities Consequenc es: Services a are not tailo red to individua l needs; repι utational damage e; and IJB does not meet strategic aims.
-Strategic Prio rity: All Leadership Owner: Chief Officer Risk Rating: low/medium/high/very high MEDIUM Rationale for Risk Rating: Now that localities governance and working arrangements are established the impact of not maximising IMPACT the opportunities is minor but at the moment, in the early stages of the arrangements, the likelihood remains a possibility Almost Certain Likely Rationale for Risk Appetite: The JB has some appetite to risk in relation to testing innovation and change.
-There is zero risk of financial Linely failure or working out with statutory requirements of a public body.
-Possible ✓ Unlikely Rare - LIKELIHOOD Negligible Minor Moderate Major Extreme Risk Moveme nt: (increase/de ange) ASE 30.11.2021 Controls: Mitigating Actions: LeadersCPP Co Empowerment Ship Team Hudd Ommunity Engages and Human I lle gement Group) Strategic Planning Group (SPG) Pre-Meeting Group set up to support locality empowerment group members on the SPG.
-Continued joint working with Community Planning colleagues to oversee the ongoing development of locality planning • Assurances: Strategic Planning Group (LEGs have representation on this group) Executive Programme Board UB/Risk, Audit and Performance Committee CPA Board n this group) Gaps in assurance Demographic and diversity representation on Locality Empowerment Groups.
-The Equalities and Human Rights Sub Group has been tasked to address this. sentatives attend t he SPG on a regular basis and Comments:
+- 8 - Description of of Risk Cause: Need to involve liv ed experien nce in service de elivery and de esign as per Inte egration Principles Event: IJB fa ils to maximis se the oppo rtunities created d for engagin g with our comr nunities Consequenc es: Services a are not tailo red to individua l needs; repι utational damage e; and IJB does not meet strategic aims.
+Strategic Prio rity: All Leadership Owner: Chief Officer Risk Rating: ow/medium/higl , , MEDIUM Rationale for Risk Rating: Now that localities governance and working arrangements are established the impact of not maximising IMPACT the opportunities is moderate but at the moment, in the early stages of the arrangements, the likelihood remains a possibility.
+Almost Certain Likely Rationale for Risk Appetite: The JB has some appetite to risk in relation to testing innovation and change.
+There is zero risk of financial failure or working out with statutory requirements of a public body. failure or working out with statutory requirements of a public body.
+Possible ✓ Unlikely Rare LIKELIHOOD Negligible Minor Moderate Major Extreme Risk Moveme nt: (increase/de nange) NGE 21.02.2022 Controls: Mitigating Actions: LeadersCPP Co Empowerment ship Team Hudo ommunity Engages es and Human lle gement Group , ) Strategic Planning Group (SPG) Pre-Meeting Group set up to support locality empowerment group members on the SPG.
+Continued joint working with Community Planning colleagues to oversee the ongoing development of locality planning Execution ve Programme k, Audit and Per Board re representation o n this group) Gaps in assurance Demographic and diversity representation on Locality Empowerment Groups.
+The Equalities and Human Rights Sub Group has been tasked to address this.
+Current perfo rmance: attend the SP0 G on a regular basi is and participa te in the meetings.
+Comments: